mttwise/aws-iot-fleetwise-evbatterymonitoring/docs/index.md

-# Welcome to MkDocs
+# Welcome to Visteon KVS Connect with CMS on AWS

-Use remote vehicle management services to do intelligent data collection, remote command execution and monitoring the state of vehicle attributes
+Ingress and display video streams from vehicles and connect to display